machinelv/Kernels-Optimization/GEMM/gpu/CUDA/README.md

 #### v06.1

 In version 6.1, we realize the warp partition to avoid the bank load conflicts.
+Thera are still bugs:
+- The M and N block tile size are fixed.

 ```bash
 Matrix Size: M = 4096 N = 4096 K = 4096